WrightonLabCSU/emerge_pipline/README.md

 # emerge_pipline
-The pipline for the folks at emerge, they will want it eventualy
+The pipline for the folks at emerge, they will want it eventually.
+I know this read me is short, and it would be nice to fix that, but this Snake make pipeline is mostly self explanatory.

+## How to Run

+ * It will help if you know Snakemake, so look up the "Read The Docks" for Snakemake, download and install it.
+ * Open the config in `config/config.yaml` and add in the paths To your DRAM annotations you want to distill.
+ * Run something like `snakemake -j 30` and you are good to go.

+Sorry this pipeline is not setup for slurm but it should be fast anyway.

+## TODO
+ * Finish the read me
+ * add other things to the todo list